The Miami Heat have only been around since the 1988-89 campaign, but they already have a rather rich history in the NBA.

-The Spurs loss ended James’ short stay in Miami, as he went back home to sign with the Cleveland Cavaliers that ensuing summer, but LeBron’s impact with the Heat remains indelible.
+The loss to the Spurs ended James' short stay in Miami, as he went back home to sign with the Cleveland Cavaliers that ensuing summer, but LeBron's impact with the Heat remains indelible.

 No, he will never be as beloved as his buddy Wade, but James won a pair of MVP awards and collected a couple of rings in Miami.
 One day, his No. 6 will surely hang in the rafters of AmericanAirlines Arena.